sgothel/jogl-demos/src/redbook/src/glredbook10/README.txt

   has an internal copy.
 - All examples extends from glskeleton.java

-Note: Color Index examples are not support in javax.media.opengl (jogl), so they are not ported.
+Note: Color Index examples are not support in com.jogamp.opengl (jogl), so they are not ported.
 NURBS are also not ported for the same reason.
 LIST:
 - antiindex.c